wazuh/wazuh-qa/docs/tests/integration/test_logcollector/index.md

 For each configuration option, we check if logcollector and agentd correctly starts and that any API request to the Manager configuration returns the same options that the specified in `ossec.conf`

+#### Test location

+For each location and exclude option, we check if logcollector is analyzing or excluding the required files.